 Sometimes it can be desirable to expose the S-Log3 a little brighter.
 For example when shooting scenes with a low average brightness level or scenes with large areas of shadows.
 The FX6 has very low noise levels at 800 ISO base.
-So for most scenes with higher average brightness levels there is no need to expose the log any brighter than the normal Sony recommended levels.
+So, for most scenes with high average brightness levels there is not normally any need to expose the log any brighter than the normal Sony recommended levels.
 There is however a bit more noise at 12,800 ISO base.
-As a result it can be beneficial to expose the S-Log3 a bit brighter when using 12,800 ISO base to help keep the noise in the final image low.
+As a result it can be beneficial to expose the S-Log3 a bit brighter than the base level when using 12,800 ISO base to help keep the noise in the final image low.

 The CineEI mode makes this very easy to do in a very controlled manner.
 Keeping the amount of over exposure constant helps speed up the grading process as all your material can be graded in exactly the same way.

 Over exposing or underexposing Log does not change the captured dynamic range, it will always be the same.
 However exposing log brighter will reduce the highlight range while at the same time increasing the shadow range.
 A brighter exposure will result in less noise after grading.

 Exposing log darker will increase the highlight range but decrease the shadow range.
 A darker exposure will result in more noise after grading.
 Because under exposed log can become very noisy, very quickly I do not recommend under exposing log, because of this I strongly advise against ever using an EI that is higher than the base ISO as this will result in under exposed log.